In this model, an institution of higher education may partner with a practice setting to form a new at-large chapter.

 - A practice setting is an entity where professional (registered) nursing is practiced.

-- Practice setting must be accredited by an appropriate accrediting agency recognized by the STTI Governance Committee (such as the Joint Commission or equivalent).
+- Practice setting must be accredited by an appropriate accrediting agency recognized by the Sigma Governance Committee (such as the Joint Commission or equivalent).

-- Practice setting administration and chief nursing officer officials must agree to support a STTI chapter at the university.
+- Practice setting administration and chief nursing officer officials must agree to support a Sigma chapter at the university.

 Institution of higher education minimum requirements: